1.1 Middlesbrough Football Club continues to strive for wider access to matches by offering...

 4.1 The Club consults supporters on a regular basis through a variety of formats.
-These include quarterly meetings between the Supporter Services department and the Chairman and Secretary of the Official Supporters Club, regular attendance of Club Officials at Official Supporters Club Q&A meetings, a minimum of annual attendance of Club Officials at other Supporters Club Branches and active involvement in the FA Supporters Panel.
+These include regular meetings between the Supporter Services department and the Chairman and/or Secretary of the Official Supporters Club and regular attendance of Club Officials at Official Supporters Club Q&A meetings.

-4.1.1 The Club also has a fans' Web Panel and a Fans' Forum.
-These channels are used to liaise with fans regularly throughout the year.
-The Forum takes place quarterly at the stadium; to get involved please email firstname.lastname@example.org
+4.1.1 The Club also has a system of fan engagement meetings.
+This channel is used to liaise with fans regularly throughout the year.
+To get involved please email firstname.lastname@example.org.

 4.3 The Club has and continues to develop ways to consult with sponsors, the local authority and other interest parties.